polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      Cleaned up rsc_SAPHana_S03_HDB00:0 on s03-db-0
     ```

-7. Switch to the **SUSE Hawk Status** page, and note that the **SAPHana** clustered resource is operational on both s03-db-0 and s03-db-1 with s03-db-1 as the primary.
+7. Switch to the **SUSE Hawk Status** page, and note that the **SAPHana** clustered resource is operational on both s03-db-0 and s03-db-1 with s03-db-1 as the primary (you might need to wait a few minutes for the interface to refresh).

     ![The Resources tab shows that the SAPHana resource is now running.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image75.png "Resources tab")